Find out more about education providers and funding.

 Localities are provided with funding from HWD to support nurses undertaking postgraduate education which prepares them to meet the challenges of a changing healthcare environment and provide enhancement of individual nursing practice.

-Te Whatu Ora – Lakes - Applications for 2025 funding are open.
-Lakes DHB nurses need to be registered with Ko Awatea LEARN to access the application form - find info about how to register here on our website.
+Te Whatu Ora – Lakes - Lakes DHB nurses need to be registered with Ko Awatea LEARN to access the application form - find info about how to register here on our website.
 All applications must also have a career plan uploaded on the template provided.

-Te Whatu Ora –Taranaki - Applications are open until 4pm, 30 October, for nurses who wish to apply for HWD funding to do postgraduate study in 2025.
+Te Whatu Ora –Taranaki - Applications closed 4pm, 30 October, for nurses who wish to apply for HWD funding to do postgraduate study in 2025.

 National Mātanga Tapuhi Nurse Practitioner Training Programme (NPTP) is now accepting expressions of interest (EOI) for 2025.
 Allocated funding is not yet known.
 Read more and access the EOI form.